 Assessing the development

-The share of streams and rivers in at least good ecological status or with at least good ecological potential remained almost constant between 2010 and 2015.
-This share was just under 7 % when last measured.
+In 2021, the share of rivers in at least good ecological status or with at least good ecological potential has increased slightly by about 1 % compared to 2015.
+This share was just almost 8 % when last measured.
 The most important reason for this is that species communities which have been disturbed on the long term require time to recover.
 This was initially underestimated.
-However, the share of running waters in a bad or poor status declined between 2010 and 2015.
-At the same time the proportion of running waters in a moderate ecological status increased significantly.
+However, the share of running waters in a bad or poor status declined further between 2015 and 2021.
+At the same time the share of running waters in a moderate ecological status increased slightly.

 The European Water Framework Directive (WFD, EU Directive 2000/60/EC) was agreed in 2000.
-This set a target for all water bodies in Europe of a good or very good status by 2015.
+This set a target for all water bodies in Europe of a good or very good status by 2021.
 The Federal States drew up management plans defining measures for improving water quality.
-Germany was not the only country that missed the 2015 target for most streams and rivers by a large margin.
-The two subsequent management cycles under the WFD now need to be used to reach the ambitious targets by 2027 at the latest.
+Germany was not the only country that missed the 2021 target for most streams and rivers by a large margin.
+The next management cycle according to the WFD must now be used to achieve the ambitious targets by 2027 at the latest.